Salvation Army fights back against 'predatory' lenders by launching its own shopping trucks

 After despairing at the predatory tactics of shopping trucks, the Salvation Army has taken matters into its own hands.

-The charity today launched its own "ethical" shopping trucks, which will sell food, clothes and other items and make small loans without the huge interest rates charged by some rogue lenders.
+The charity today launched its own "ethical" shopping truck, which will sell food, clothes and other items and make small loans without the huge interest rates charged by some rogue lenders.

-Known as The Good Shop, the trucks will not actually carry physical goods but will allow people to buy essential household items through online shopping on board the trucks.
+Known as The Good Shop, the truck will not actually carry physical goods but will allow people to buy essential household items through online shopping on board.

 Interest-free loans of up to $1000 will be available through a deal with BNZ bank, and people wanting to buy larger items will be able to get loans of up to $5000 at an interest rate of around 7 per cent.